navikt/aktivitetskrav-frontend/README.md

 ## Backend API

-The frontend app communicates with the backend via `esyfo-proxy`.
+The frontend app communicates with the backend via [eSYFO proxy](https://github.com/navikt/esyfo-proxy).

 Used endpoints: